-The D-Risk webtool was developed with funding from the Natural Environment Research Council (grant reference NE/N017471/1), building on research from the ‘Managing the Risks, Impacts and Uncertainties of droughts and water Scarcity’ (MaRIUS) project (NE/L010364/1; NE/L010186/1; NE/L010208/1 and NE/L010399/1) as part of the Drought and Water Scarcity Programme.
+The D-Risk webtool was developed with funding from the Natural Environment Research Council (NE/N017471/1; NE/S013997/1), building on research from the ‘Managing the Risks, Impacts and Uncertainties of droughts and water Scarcity’ (MaRIUS) project (NE/L010364/1; NE/L010186/1; NE/L010208/1 and NE/L010399/1) as part of a broader national Drought and Water Scarcity Programme.

 Cranfield University is the UK’s only postgraduate university and 81% of our research was assessed as ‘world leading’ or ‘internationally excellent’ in the last Research Excellence Framework (REF).
 We are ranked in the top five UK universities for commercial income for research.
-Cranfield Water Science Institute (CWSI) has built an international reputation for its transformational research in the sciences, engineering and management of water.
+Cranfield Water Science Institute (CWSI) has built an international reputation for its transformational research in the science, engineering and management of water.